janellinteriano/C-Sharp-Live-Project/README.md

 <p>Details Page: (https://user-images.githubusercontent.com/111891542/210116131-294e8844-4db0-4417-9f15-82d03d3ee836.png)</p>
 <p>Delete Page: (https://user-images.githubusercontent.com/111891542/210116178-38a63123-a5ae-490b-8b55-404f83bdc6b6.png)</p>
 <h2>Front End Stories</h2>
-<p>After creating these pages, I mostly had frontend tasks to work on to make the pages a certain style that the company requested.
-I had a set number of colors to use and images of what type of look they wanted for certain pages like the "create" form for blog posts.</p>
+<p>After creating these pages, I mostly had frontend tasks to work on to make the pages a certain style that was requested.
+I had a set number of colors to use and images of what type of look was needed for certain pages like the "create" form for blog posts.</p>
 <li>Styling Index Page</li>
 <li>Styling Create and Edit Pages</li>
 <h2>Styling Index Page</h2>